Using Twitter X Scraper with Python

 run = client.actor(actor_id).call(run_input=input_data)

-# Fetch the results
+# Fetch the results from the actor's default dataset

-results = client.dataset(run["defaultDatasetId"]).list_items()
+results = client.dataset(dataset_id).list_items().items

-for item in results["items"]:
+for i, item in enumerate(results[:3]):

 Customization Options

-• Filter by Date: Add date range parameters.
+• Filter by Date: Add "since:2024-01-01 until:2024-02-01" to your search terms.

-Handling Results
+Handling and Exporting Results

 import pandas as pd

-# Convert results to a DataFrame
+# Convert results to a pandas DataFrame

-df = pd.DataFrame(results["items"])
+df = pd.DataFrame(results)

 # Save to a CSV file